 The process of successfully carrying out a risk assessment involves:

 - Identifying the hazards – what are the workplace risks that could harm someone?

 - Identifying who might be harmed – who is most at risk of harm because of the hazards identified?

-- Evaluating the level of risk – how likely is it that harm will occur and what changes can you put in place to prevent this?
+- Evaluating the level of risk – how likely is it that harm will occur and what changes or protective measures can you put in place to prevent this?

 1. Identify the key hazards